 Since 24 November 2015, the Company has been licensed as a public RREC under Belgian law, registered at the FSMA.
 The Company is a listed company within the meaning of Article 1:11 of the Belgian Companies and Associations Code (and therefore a "public-interest entity" within the meaning of Article 1:12 of the Belgian Companies and Associations Code).
-Xior Student Housing's shares have been listed on Euronext Brussels (XIOR) since 11 December 2015.
+Xior Student Housing's shares have been listed on Euronext Brussels The Company was incorporated with a regis-(XIOR) since 11 December 2015.

-The Company is entered in the Crossroads Bank for Enterprises (Antwerp Register of Legal Entities, Antwerp Division) under company number BE 0547.972.794.
+The Company is entered in the Crossroads Bank for Enterprises (Antwerp Register of Legal Entities, Antwerp Division) under com • Bimmoc BV: 1 share (0.50%). pany number BE 0547.972.794.